Ragitron/World-Anvil/Systems/Tobruk.md

 ### Terraforming

 *Alamein* would remain unterraformed until its recycling in the [[Third Empire]].
 Originally devoid of life over several millenia the bioreactor effluent and sewage reservoirs would result in a limited microbial biosphere.
-Debate continues as to wether this biosphere formed *de novo* from terran organic material or was in fact contaminant bacteria from the colony.
+Debate continues as to whether this biosphere formed *de novo* from terran organic material or was in fact contaminant bacteria from the colony.

+Once recycled into the [[Shell World]] of *Holy Alamein* the planet became a thriving population centre but maintained a chilly atmosphere in reverance to its origins.